 Amount Per Serving: Unsaturated Fat: 0g

-How perfect would a jar of these sweet treats make as a hostess gift?
+How perfect would a jar of these dehydrated apples make as a hostess gift?
 I mean, that is, if you don’t eat them all before you pack them up!
 They make such a great snack, it’s a problem.